 It can be difficult finding native German speakers in the States.
 Even if you do know a couple, they might not be so keen on speaking German every single time you meet up—after all, chances are they’ll want to practice their English too!

 And not everyone has the time or budget to fly off to Germany just for the benefits of the language exposure.
-But don’t despair, NekoPlaza has the solution!
+But don’t despair, The Mixxer has the solution!